openmaptiles/www.openmaptiles.org/docs/style/create-map-with-mapbox-studio.md

 keywords: create, style, Mapbox Studio
 ---

+## Steps
+- Choose sample style
+- Download sample style
+- Upload sample style to Mapbox Studio

-## Choose an existing style
+## Choose sample style
-Simple way how to start with styling is to choose one of existing styles that is close to what you want to achieve.
-Here is the list of styles you can choose from:
+Simple way how to start with styling is to choose one of existing styles that is close to what you want to achieve, and edit the style as you want.
+You can choose from following styles:

 ### OSM Bright
 [![OSM Bright](https://api.mapbox.com/styles/v1/openmaptiles/ciw6czz2n00242kmg6hw20box/static/8.540587,47.370555,14.08,0.00,0.00/300x200?access_token=pk.eyJ1Ijoib3Blbm1hcHRpbGVzIiwiYSI6ImNpdnY3eTJxZzAwMGMyb3BpdWJmajcxNzcifQ.hP1BxcxldIhakMcPSJLQ1Q)](https://openmaptiles.github.io/osm-bright-gl-style/#13.27/47.3704/8.5480)